 Serbian law is not familiar with specific types of construction contracts (model construction contracts) that may be found in some German-speaking countries, however high-level construction laws are being developed in Serbia, as well as in the surrounding region.
-General contractual terms and conditions of construction are regulated under the Serbian Contracts and Torts Act; however most of these terms are of dispositive and not imperative nature.
+General contractual terms and conditions of construction are regulated under the Serbian Contracts and Torts Act; however, most of these terms are of a dispositive and not an imperative nature.
 Key mandatory rights and obligations pertaining to the general contractor and the employer are set forth under the Planning and Construction Act ("PCA").

-Additionally, these relationships are regulated by the Specific Customs on Construction [Posebne uznase o gradjenju]; the application of the Specific Customs on Construction is not mandatory, but can be agreed between the parties.
+Additionally, these relationships are regulated by the Specific Customs on Construction (Posebne uznase o gradjenju); the application of the Specific Customs on Construction is not mandatory, but can be agreed between the parties

-Given the extensive foreign investments and financing from banks/ financial institutions of many of the projects, one of the model agreements most commonly used is the FIDIC (International Federation of Consulting Engineers) Conditions of Contract.
+Given the extensive foreign investments and financing from banks/ financial institutions for many of the projects, one of the model agreements most commonly used is the FIDIC (International Federation of Consulting Engineers) Conditions of Contract.
+FIDIC hybrid contracts are also widely applied, especially in engineering, procurement and construction ("EPC") contracts.

-Design-only contracts are usually based on the FIDIC White Book or other tailor-made design contracts for the elaboration of the design for issuance of the construction permit (previously known as concept design) and/or design for construction (previously known as main design).
+Design-only contracts are usually based on the FIDIC White Book or other tailor-made design contracts for the development of the design for issuance of the construction permit (previously known as concept design) and/or design for construction (previously known as main design).

 Management construction contracts are typically used under the name "general construction contracts".
-However, such contracts differ from standard management contracts due to the greater role of the main/management contactor.
+However, such contracts differ from standard management contracts due to the greater role of the main/management contractor.